jackiehjm/stx-docs/doc/source/security/kubernetes/uefi-secure-boot.rst

 -   This must be done for each node before starting the installation.

-For more information, see :ref:`UEFI Secure Boot
+For more information, see the section :ref:`UEFI Secure Boot
 <overview-of-uefi-secure-boot>`.